ylhyra/ylhyra_content/not_data/project/Inflections license.md

 Ylhýra only shows inflection examples that are considered to be standard Icelandic.
 Non-standard and colloquial inflections can be found by searching [https://bin.arnastofnun.is/ BÍN].

-BÍN's original inflection forms are shown, with the addition of [[Helper words|helper words]] and highlights of irregular inflections.
+BÍN's original inflection forms are shown, with the addition of [[helper words]] and highlights of irregular inflections.
 </div>